alexcrichton/paste/README.md

     <%= stylesheet_tags %>
     <%= javascript_tags %>

 And that's it!
 I would recommend you add `public/javascripts/*` to the ignore list of your VCS.

+### Javascript Specifics

+Javascripts can require other files so you don't have to explicitly include each file on your page.
+This is done with a comment at the top of the file of the format:

+    //= require <file/to/require>

+Where `file/to/require` is a location relative to any path in `Paste.config.js_load_path`.

+Sometimes, javascripts can even require some css to be associated with them.
+To do this, there's a similar directive which is as follows:

+    //= require_css <path/to/css>

+This will cause `stylesheet_link_tag` to be invoke with the argument `path/to/css` with a call to `stylesheet_tags`

+### Stylesheet Specifics

+Stylesheets don't normally require other stylesheets, so Paste doesn't do much with that.
+If you do need that, I'd recommend looking at [compass](http://compass-style.org).
+More options are normally needed with stylesheets, however, like `:media`.
+You can supply this via:

+    <% stylesheet 'print', :media => 'print' %>

+This will invoke `stylesheet_link_tag` a separate time with the options `:media => 'print'`

 ## Behaviour